phake/phake/docs/method-verification.rst

 ===========================

 Verifying method parameters using Phake is very simple yet can be very flexible.
-There are a wealth of options for matching parameters that is discussed later on in :ref:`method-parameter-matchers-section`.
+There are a wealth of options for matching parameters that are discussed later on in :ref:`method-parameter-matchers-section`.

 Verifying Multiple Invocations
 ==============================

-A common need for mock objects is the ability to variable multiple invocations on that object.
+A common need for mock objects is the ability to have variable multiple invocations on that object.
 Phake allows you to use ``Phake::verify()`` multiple times on the same object.
 A notable difference between Phake and PHPUnit’s mocking framework is the ability to mock multiple invocations of the same method with no regard for call sequences.
 The PHPUnit mocking test below would fail for this reason.